Kyle Stowers: Professional career

+Baltimore Orioles

+Minor Leagues

-Stowers made his professional debut with the Aberdeen IronBirds.
-He did not play a minor league game in 2020 because the season was cancelled due to the COVID-19 pandemic.
-He started 2021 with Aberdeen before being promoted to the Bowie Baysox.
-He was later promoted to the Norfolk Tides.
+Stowers made his professional debut with the Low–A Aberdeen IronBirds.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He started 2021 with Aberdeen before being promoted to the Double–A Bowie Baysox.
+He was later promoted to the Triple–A Norfolk Tides.
 Over 124 games between the three teams, he slashed .278/.383/.514 with 27 home runs and 85 RBIs.
 After the season, he played in the Arizona Fall League for the Mesa Solar Sox.
 Stowers started the season with Triple-A Norfolk.

+Major Leagues

 Stowers made his major-league debut as the starting left fielder batting eighth in an 11–1 loss to the Toronto Blue Jays at Rogers Centre on June 13, 2022.
 His only hit in three at bats was an opposite-field, seventh-inning double off Julian Merryweather that drove in Adley Rutschman with the Orioles' lone run.
 He and Rico Garcia had been promoted from the Norfolk Tides earlier that day as substitutes for Anthony Santander and Keegan Akin who were both placed on the restricted list for having been unvaccinated against COVID-19 at the time.
+He was removed from the 40-man roster and returned to Norfolk on June 17.

 Stowers replaced Brett Phillips on the team's 40-man roster when his contract was selected from the Tides two months later on August 19.
 His first-ever MLB home run was a two-out 0–2 pitch off Liam Hendriks which he sent to the bleachers in center field in the bottom of the ninth to tie at 3–3 an eventual eleven-inning 4–3 Orioles victory over the Chicago White Sox at Camden Yards six days later on August 25.
 Two pitches earlier, he had hit what was a potential game-ending foul out down the left-field line which was muffed by Adam Engel.

+In 2023, Stowers played in only 14 games with the Orioles, going 2–for–30 (.067) with no home run nor RBI.
+The rest of his year was spent in the minors, where he missed two months of the season with shoulder inflammation.

+In 2024, despite a strong spring training that saw him hit .256 with 7 home runs and 14 RBIs, Stowers was optioned to Triple–A Norfolk to begin the year.
+He surpassed Christian Walker for most career home runs in Orioles minor-league affiliate history with three in a 26–11 away win over the Charlotte Knights on April 3.
+He also went 4-for-7 with three runs scored and 7 RBIs.
+Two weeks after his recall by the Orioles on May 13, he established an MLB-career-high four RBIs with three hits including two doubles in an 11–3 home win over the Boston Red Sox on May 27.
+In 19 games for Baltimore, Stowers hit .306/.297/.500 with one home run and nine RBIs.